-Model 9000 and 9500 Excellent method of mounting the light guard for press brakes or when the light guard is to be moved for die setups or machine maintenance.
+Excellent method of mounting the light guard for press brakes or when the light guard is to be moved for die setups or machine maintenance.
 Model 9000 consists of three 180-pivot points along with light guard diagonal movement capability for virtually unlimited light guard positioning.
-Two-inch square tubing 3/16" thick painted OSHA yellow which mounts directly onto the machine housing and makes for a heavy duty yet versatile mounting brackets.
-Model
+Two-inch square tubing 3/16" thick painted OSHA yellow which mounts directly onto the machine housing and makes for a heavy duty yet versatile mounting bracket.
+Model 9500 consists of two 180-pivot points and one adjustable length arm.